Free Form Cheese, Bacon, and Onion Pie

 4 slices of smoky bacon, cut crossways into little strips

 2 large onions, thinly sliced

 Ground black pepper

-- Preheat the oven to 400 F. Place the potatoes in a saucepan and cover with cold water.
+Preheat the oven to 200 C. Place the potatoes in a saucepan and cover with cold water.
 Bring to a boil and cook for 10-15 minutes until the potatoes are tender.
 Drain and when cool enough to handle, cut the potatoes into thin slices.
 Heat the oil in a large frying pan and cook the bacon, stirring occasionally, for 2 minutes until beginning to color.
 Add the onions and cook for 4-5 minutes until softened but not colored.
 Set aside to cool.

-- Roll out the second piece of pastry to form a square or circle that is slightly larger than the bottom piece.
+Roll out the second piece of pastry to form a 28cm square (or leave it round, but with a larger circumference than the bottom piece…sorry I didn’t measure mine out!)
 Place over the filling and press the edges together to join.
 Trim away excess and cut a cross in the middle of the pie.
-Brush lightly with beaten egg and bake in the top of the oven for 10 minutes, then reduce the heat to 375 F and cook for another 25-30 minutes, or until golden and risen.
+Brush lightly with beaten egg and bake in the top of the oven for 10 minutes, then reduce the heat to 180 C and cook for another 25-30 minutes, or until golden and risen.